Sign up to our Newsletter

 Gain Research Experience

-Once you get into your junior and senior years, you should have some volunteer experience and several connections with your professors.
+Once you get into your junior and senior years, you should have some volunteer experience and connections with your professors.
 These connections can help you land a research position with one of your professors or another professor at your school.

 Don’t be afraid to reach out to several professors to ask to join their research efforts!
 Ensure you do some of your own research beforehand to prove you actually have an interest in their work and aren’t just looking to fill up your resume.